 Heat vs. Knicks Injury Report Today - May 6

-Heading into Game 3 of the second round of the NBA playoffs against the New York Knicks (47-35), the Miami Heat (44-38) currently are monitoring five players on the injury report.
-The game tips at 3:30 PM ET on Saturday, May 6 at FTX Arena.
+The Miami Heat (44-38) are keeping their eye on five players on the injury report as they ready for Game 3 of the second round of the NBA playoffs against the New York Knicks (47-35) at FTX Arena on Saturday, May 6 at 3:30 PM ET.

 Watch Heat vs. Knicks with Fubo!

-On Tuesday when these two teams last played, the Knicks took down the Heat 111-105.
-Jalen Brunson led the Knicks to the victory with a team-leading 30 points.
-Caleb Martin scored 22 points in the Heat's loss.
+The Knicks beat the Heat 111-105 on Tuesday when they last played.
+Jalen Brunson led the Knicks in the win with 30 points, while Caleb Martin scored 22 in the losing effort for the Heat.

 Rep your team with officially licensed gear!
 Head to Fanatics to find jerseys, shirts, and much more.